ADJECTIVE DEFINITION AND EXERCISES:

 2. Success in business requires dedication and hard work.

-Dedication and hard work are necessary for successful business.
+Dedication and hard work are necessary for a successful business.

-3. A play is being performed at the local theater tonight.
+3. A play is being performed at the local theatre tonight.

 Children engaged in playful activities outside in the sunshine.